GiuffreLab/kubernetes-microservice-example/README.md

 ![Architecture Overview](/images/architecture.excalidraw.png)

 ## Deployment Warning
 Please note, this is just a basic default example container of a voting app.
-It should not be left exposed to the internet because it has basic default passwords for the Postgres DB for it to function within the manifest files (a huge no-no).
+It should not be left exposed to the internet because it has clear text username/passwords for the Postgres DB for it to function within the manifest files (a huge no-no).
+This is so it will work with the Python app that makes up the `voting-app` Pods.

 Be smart with the deployment testing.

 ## Commands to deploy and check status